Elma Global - second passport and second cititzenship

 Immigration of Non-EU-nationals to Malta

+New Malta’s Global Residence Programme was signed into law and published in July 2013.
 Immigration of Non-EU-nationals to Malta is possible provided they have a family connection in Malta or seek Permanent Residence without right to work (No work permit or gainful occupation is possible in this case).
-Nevertheless, this Permanent Residence Scheme Immigration is rather popular among Russian citizens for the reason it gives visa-free access to Schengen Area as well as possibility to reside in Malta permanently.
-Moreover, no physical presence requirements exist in order to renew the PR card annually.
-The only requirements are to annually pay 4,200 EUR of taxes to Maltese Tax Service (Inland Revenue) as well as possess a house or a flat (or rent appropriate house or apartment in Malta).
-In order to participate in the program an applicant must have an income in excess of Euro 25,000 or capital assets in excess of Euro 375,000
+Nevertheless, this type of residence is rather popular among Russian and other non-EU citizens for the reason it gives visa-free access to Schengen Area as well as possibility to reside in Malta permanently.
+The only requirements are to annually pay 15,000 EUR of taxes to Maltese Tax Service (Inland Revenue) as well as possess a house or a flat (or rent appropriate house or apartment in Malta).
+The beneficiaries of the program shall be taxed at a flat rate of 15 % on all income arising outside Malta and which is remitted to Malta, with the possibility of claiming relief of double taxation.
+Under the Global Residence Programme, the value of immovable property bought in Malta by third country nationals intending to benefit from the Programme is set at a minimum of 220,000 or 275,000 EUR depending on the location of the property as defined per law.
+The applicants may alternatively opt to rent the property for a minimum 9,600 EUR per annum in Malta.
+If the property being rented is located in the South of Malta or in Gozo the minimum annual rent would be brought down to 8,750 EUR.

-Documents required in support of a Permanent Residence Application
+Documents required in support of a Residence Application

 The documents required for obtaining Permanent Residence Permits are the following.
-Careful note should be made about the requirements because missing or incomplete documents will hinder the issue of the permit.
+One should make a careful note about the requirements because missing or incomplete documents will hinder the issue of the permit.

 1. Birth certificate for applicant (and for his wife and children if any) – originals issued by a state authority; where the document is not in English, an official translation should be provided.